ft972/dvbviewer_mediaserver_installer_for_wine/README.md

 dvbviewer_mediaserver_installer_for_wine
 ========================================
-Scripts for installing the DVBViewer media server in Debian / Ubuntu based Linux under Wine.
+Scripts for installing the [DVBViewer Media Server](https://dvbviewer.com/) in Debian / Ubuntu based Linux under Wine.

-Created and tested with Linux Mint 20.3
+Please do not install in a productive environment.
+This is still a beta version.

 System requirements
 -------------------
 - Distribution: Debian or Ubuntu based
 - Desktop environment: Cinnamon, Mate, Plasma, Xfce

+In principle, other distributions are also possible.
+The following requirements must be met:
+- The dependencies listed under "point 1_system_packages_install" must be installed and multiarch must be enabled for i386.
+This must be done manually the installer from point "1_system_packages_install" does not work outside of Debian / Ubuntu.
+- The desktop environment must support tray icons.
+Unfortunately, in Gnome 3, for example, this is only possible with [extensions](https://github.com/phocean/TopIcons-plus).

 1_system_packages_install
 -------------------------